Swing Left: Flippable merge

 In 2019, Swing Left merged with Flippable, a group with a similar mission focused on flipping state legislatures from Republican to Democratic control.
 The groups stated that their joint goal was to better strategize and prepare volunteers and donors for the 2020 election.
 One of their first initiatives as a group was to raise money for "competitive state-level districts".
 After the merger, Swing Left shifted focus on the Virginia state elections, in which their team raised $863,000 for Democratic candidates.
-The merger with Flippable shifted Swing Left from their original goal of focusing on maintaining a Democrat majority in the House of Representatives to also maintaining Democrat majority in state legislatures.
+The merger with Flippable shifted Swing Left from their original goal of focusing on maintaining a Democratic majority in the House of Representatives to also maintaining Democratic majority in state legislatures.

 Other activities

 In 2018, Swing Left launched a campaign titled "The Last Weekend", where they partnered with Mandy Patinkin, Tracee Ellis Ross, Elizabeth Warren, Anna Wintour, and Kerry Washington, to encourage people to get out and vote through a series of videos.
 "The Last Weekend" also hosted a variety fundraising events in which they hosted performers Beck, David Grohl, and Karen O.